 - Aspirin is the ideal remedy for headaches, toothaches, backaches and fever as well as hangovers.
 Even though parents do not want to admit that their children drink at school, aspirin will surely come in handy when it comes to hangovers.

 - Ibuprofen is a pain reliever that is quite similar to aspirin.
-It is commonly used for sports-related injuries such as a sprained ankle.
+It is for sports-related injuries such as an ankle sprain.
 This medication can also be used for menstrual cramps.

 - Naproxen is also used for menstrual cramps and similar to ibuprofen but can deliver a stronger effect.

 - Eye drops are useful for dry eyes during the winter months.
 The eyes can also get irritated since some students smoke.
 With the help of eye drops, it can add lubrication to dry eyes.

 - Migraine relief medications are very useful for college students.
 Due to the pressure and stressful environment in college, it will surely trigger migraines.

 - Stomach relief medications will surely come in handy during emergencies such as constipation or indigestion.

 - Medications for sinus and allergies can greatly help out for individuals who have certain allergies.
 Living in the dormitories will put you at risk for acquiring cold, thus it is important to have these medications on hand.

 - Sore throat is useful in case the throat hurts especially lozenges for a soothing effect.